-The survey is conducted in the second quarter of each year (April-June), having as the reference week the week before the interview.
+The Labour Force Survey in Switzerland was carried out for the first time in 1991 as an annual survey.
+It was conducted in the second quarter of each year (April-June), having as the reference week the week before the interview.
+In 2010 the LFS was redesigned as a quarterly survey, providing results as quarterly average.
 The survey population consists of all persons living in private households aged 15 years and older.
 The Swiss LFS covers only the permanent resident population in Switzerland and excludes some categories of foreign persons.
 The permanent resident population includes all persons officially residing in Switzerland for the entire year.
 Swiss citizens, foreign citizens holding a permanent residence permit or a residence permit valid for at least one year, international civil servants, diplomats and their family members all fall into this category.